MANAGED CLOUD MIGRATION

 SOC 2 Type II controls re-mapped to the target cloud's CC7.2 monitoring and CC8.1 change management services, with evidence captured per wave.
 ISO 27001:2022 Annex A controls inherited from cloud-native services and documented in your ISMS.
 HIPAA technical safeguards re-implemented with BAAs signed before any PHI moves.
 PCI-DSS v4.0 scope rebuilt under customised approach controls, with quarterly ASV evidence preserved.
 PIPEDA Canadian residency maintained — workloads pin to Canadian regions only.

 Sev-1 is one of four things: customer-impacting downtime, a confirmed security incident, compliance-breaking configuration drift, or backup verification failure on a regulated workload.
-Our SOC engineer is on the call within 15 minutes, year-round, no exception for statutory holidays.
+A senior on-call engineer responds to Sev-1 pages on the response target defined in your contract — and the escalation path is documented before cutover, not improvised during it.

 ThinSky vs the alternatives